Kavindu-D/Kavindu-D/README.md

 # Hi there! 👋

-I'm Kavindu, an AI and Data Science undergraduate at Informatics Institute of Technology affiliated to Robert Gordon University.
+I'm Kavindu, an AI and Data Science undergraduate at Informatics Institute of Technology affiliated to Robert Gordon University, Scotland.

 🎓 **Education**:
 - Currently pursuing a degree in AI and Data Science.